NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Innocent Butterfly.md

 **Prerequisites** Butterfly Blade Dedication
 * * *
 You know how to alter the perceptions of others.
-You can cast [[Aura of the Unremarkable|Aura of the Unremarkable]] once per day as an innate arcane spell.
+You can cast [[Spells/Aura of the Unremarkable|Aura of the Unremarkable]] once per day as an innate arcane spell.
 The spell uses your class DC or spell DC, whichever is higher.

 *Source: Pathfinder #166: Despair on Danger Island* *OGL*